 Child First data analysis has continued to show strong outcomes in the following areas:

 - Improvement in child social skills

 - Decrease in child behavioral problems

 - Decrease in maternal depression

 - Decrease in parent stress

-The data for the period August 2010 – December 2016 shows impressive results among children and families who had documented problems at baseline on a given assessment, as shown below:
+The data below show impressive results among children and families who had documented problems at baseline.

 A Cohen’s d or “effect size,” reflects the magnitude or importance of the effect that we have had on the outcome (0.2 is small, 0.5 is moderate, 0.8 is large, and 1.0 is very large).
 In most analyses, our effect size is large to very large.